Felicita-Mas/chimeric_gen/README.md

 This script simulates horizontal gene transfer (HGT) by generating chimeric genomes.
 It takes two input genomes in FNA format and replaces a portion of the recipient genome with a portion of the donor genome.
 The modified genome is then saved to a new FASTA file.
 This script can be used to test the efficiency of software tool like FastANI in dealing with such generated variants.

+**Note**: The script transfers a single DNA sequence, not multiple sequences with a total length equal to the requested percentage.

 ## Features

 - **Input**: Two complete genomes in FNA format.